 The bill aims to expand voter registration services by allowing various state, local, federal, and tribal agencies to implement automatic voter registration and updates.
-The governor, in consultation with the secretary of state, will have the discretion to decide which agencies can participate in this process.
-The bill specifies that agencies providing public assistance or services to individuals with disabilities must collect and store certain information, such as names, addresses, dates of birth, and citizenship verification, to facilitate automatic voter registration.
-Additionally, the health benefit exchange is authorized to share applicant information with the secretary of state's office for voter registration, provided that applicants are notified and given the opportunity to decline.
+The governor, in consultation with the secretary of state, will determine which agencies can provide these services, including those that collect and store relevant personal information such as names, addresses, and dates of birth.
+New provisions allow for automatic updates of existing voter registrations and the use of digital signatures obtained from the Department of Licensing for voter registration purposes.
+Additionally, the health benefit exchange is authorized to share applicant information for voter registration, provided that applicants are notified and given the opportunity to decline.

 Bill as Passed Legislature: 29A.08.365, 29A.08.362, 29A.08.310, 29A.08.123